Hi, I am Janneke and I’m from the Netherlands.

 It took a while for me to find a career that would suit me.
 After a false start as a secretary (really, don’t ask), I got an education to become a computer network engineer.
 I found a job at the IT department of a telecom company and I enjoyed my work.
 The year was 1997 and Novell was still in business.

 But then I started to get problems with my arms.
 This was caused by an unhappy combination of the type of work that I did and the way my body could not handle that.
-The direct trigger was a stint with a grass strimmer (you know, the spinning wire things).
-All of a sudden, I dropped some cutlery without meaning to.
+The direct trigger was a stint with a grass strimmer (you know, the spinning wire things to cut lawn edges).
+All of a sudden, I started dropping things without meaning to.
 And I experienced a stabbing pain in my arms.

 It didn’t take long for the problems to cause significant discomfort during work.
 I saw a physiotherapist, but the treatment didn’t help.
 The occupational health doctor told me to just get on with the job and not bother them.
 The compaints were too vague; I wasn’t taken seriously.